QuentinRa/blog.quentinra.dev/proj/uml/seq/frag/break.md

 * is taking a guard (like for alt/opt)
 * and if the condition inside the guard is true
-* then the method, and the block are interrupted.
+* then the method, and the block, is interrupted.